 Job's Tears may also have protective benefits for the gastrointestinal system.
 A June 2011 study in the "Journal of Agricultural and Food Chemistry" found that Job's Tears seeds inhibited gastric cancer cells in vitro and were also able to decrease stomach ulcers in mice.

 A study published in 2008 in the "Asia Pacific Journal of Clinical Nutrition" found that Job's Tears seeds improved levels of several osteoporosis biomarkers in the blood of the mice as compared to a control group.
 The scientists concluded that the extracts may be capable of reversing osteoporosis in rats and could also be a helpful healthy food for osteoporosis prevention.

-Obese mice were injected with extracts from Job’s Tears for four weeks in research published in 2004 in the journal “Life Sciences.”
+Mice with obesity were injected with extracts from Job's Tears for four weeks in research published in 2004 in the journal "Life Sciences."
 Compared to a control group, the mice fed the extracts had reduced body weights, food intake, fat size, adipose fat tissue mass and levels of cholesterol and triglycerides.

 There have been few human trials of Job's Tears, and side effects are largely unknown.
 A 2005 study in the "Journal of Toxicology & Environmental Health" found pregnant rats fed Job's Tears experienced a higher rate of abortions and the extracts also poisoned the developing embryos.
 Do not use Job's Tears if you are pregnant, and check with your doctor before using extracts from the plant for any health condition.

 - Purdue University Center for New Crops & Plant Products: Coix lacryma-jobi L